Money Can't Buy Me Love: Contrasting Extravagance and Happiness

 Anti-Immigration

 The United States policies on immigration have tightened significantly throughout the decade, affected by factors such as the xenophobia triggered by the 9/11 terrorist attacks and the rise of the unemployment rate due to the latest recession.
 In 2006, the 109th Congress passed the Secure Fence Act, which was signed and approved by George W. Bush and allowed the Department of Homeland Security to build 700 miles of barriers to reduce illegal immigration and drug trafficking.
 More recently, in 2010, Arizona passed the broadest and strictest anti-illegal immigration measure in U.S. history in the form of the Arizona Senate Bill 1070 (SB 1070 for short).
 This law requires all aliens in the state to register with the government and requires them to carry their registration documents at all times, for it is now a misdemeanor to not have the documents in their possession.
 Law enforcement can make a lawful detention whenever there is "reasonable suspicion" that an individual is an illegal immigrant.
 Opposition to this legislation rises from claims that its vagueness as to what constitutes "reasonable suspicion" will encourage racial profiling, and some states and Latin American countries were so outraged by the passage of the law that they boycotted trade with Arizona.
+The way some Americans complain about immigrants taking jobs that unemployed Americans could otherwise occupy is evocative of the way Gatsby and the group of negroes in the limousine look at each other in "haughty rivalry" as they travel on the bridge.
+The sector of the American population that regards immigrants as enemies in the search for jobs and antagonizes immigration resembles the old-wealth families of the 1920's in that the latter were opposed to the rise of the nouveau riche in a similar fashion.
+The aristocracy believed wealth should stay in the hands of the few people that had it already, and they were opposed to members of the working class - be it the poor or the immigrants - climbing up through the ranks of society.

 Part of the Mexico-US border wall